Zolyn/derive_adhoc/doc/template-syntax.md

 must have the same repetition level.

 With both `${for }` and `$( ... )`,
-if the repetition level is "depeer" than the level of the surrounding template, the surrounding levels are also repeated over, effectively "flattening".
+if the repetition level is "deeper" than the level of the surrounding template, the surrounding levels are also repeated over, effectively "flattening".